 Since gluten is found in wheat, barley, and rye, the list of foods it affects is extensive.
 It includes breads and pastas, malted products (like beer), cereals, alcohols, sauce, and many baked goods.
 Many of these foods are considered common staple items amongst American families, which makes it difficult to avoid or replace.
 The expansive list of foods that contain gluten contributes to the difficulties in diagnosing and recognizing the impact of gluten on the body.

 Wheat is listed by the FDA as one of the top eight most common allergen foods amongst Americans.
 This list of major food allergens includes milk, eggs, shellfish, soybeans, fish, nuts, and wheat.
 According to the FDA, 90% of food allergens are actually caused by these eight foods in particular.

 The real challenge comes with the fact that so much of what we consume on a daily basis includes one of these eight foods.
 For many people who are allergic to any of these ingredients, even the smallest amount can trigger an intense and damaging reaction on the body.
 When foods are not properly or fully labeled, people with gluten allergies or intolerance can find themselves suffering.
 For example, an entirely vegetarian salad might contain traces of wheat in the dressing.
 To be able to avoid some of these allergens might be a challenge when restaurants or food labels don’t specifically state those allergens on their labels, considering the minuscule quantities they might include.

 More common allergies, like peanut allergies, can induce symptoms that make an allergic reaction more identifiable, like swelling in the face, difficulties breathing, and spotty rashes.
 Doctors can easily trace the symptoms to the reaction.

 However, gluten intolerances might induce symptoms that are more sporadic, like headaches, bloating, irritable bowels, and stomach aches.

-Understanding the differences between wheat allergies, celiac, and gluten intolerance
+Understanding the differences between wheat allergies, celiac, and gluten sensitivity